magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 ```plaintext
 10i
 ```

-If you type "hello world!" and exit insert mode, Vim will repeat the text 10 times.
-This will work with any insert mode method (ex: `10I`, `11a`, `12o`).
+Vim will repeat the text 10 times.

 ### Deleting Chunks in Insert Mode